TestaDiMucca/Hoarder-Util/doc/IssueLog.md

 A record of some headache-inducing issues and what the fix ended up being.

+## Messages not coming from client - Jul 29

+### Encountered

+Attempting to link up save user data

+### Fix

+Calling `invoke` on the channel should be handled with `handle` and calling `send` handled with `on`.
+Moreover, there are limits to the IPC serialization so it seems safer to send string data.

 ## Cannot resolve modules - Jul 29

 ### Encountered